ZimnyTest/Premium/README.md

 * Clear user's chat window
 * Upload to imgur - lets user select an image from disk and returns link to uploaded file
 * Convert links to images (image is displayed directly on chat, instead of link)
-* Convert media to images (player with video or music file is displayed directly on chat instead, of link)
+* Convert media to images (player with video or music file is displayed directly on chat, instead of link)
 * NicoNico mode (chat messages displayed on the player)
 * White background chat
-* Separate chat messages (messages separated with lines)
+* Separate chat messages (messages separated with horizontal lines)
 * Ignore avatars and name colors
 * Ignore emotes (displaying only emote text codes instead of images)
-* Adjustable chat font size
+* Adjustable chat font size (in percents)
 * Leader status menu item (quick toggling of self-leader status)
 * Hide AFK users (AFKers will be hidden on the userlist)
 * Hide timestamps